-The ninth annual ASA Chair Conference will focus on “Transition.”
+The11th annual ASA Chair Conference theme is “Department History and Department Futures.”
 Designed for new and current chairs at all types of institutions, the conference provides “briefings” on issues of critical importance for departmental leadership.
 Panels, roundtables, and informal conversation facilitate sharing information and advice.
 Attendees also meet with chairs from similar institutions to discuss common issues.
-In addition, the ASA Research Program on the Discipline and Profession presents data on important trends.
+In addition, the ASA Research Program on the Discipline and Profession will present data on important trends.

-The conference begins on Thursday, August 15, at noon and concludes at 12:10 p.m. on Friday, August 16.
+The conference begins on Friday, August 13, at 12:15 pm and concludes at 12:10 pm on Saturday, August 14.
 Preregistration and fee payment are required.
-Fees are $65 for Chairs from Department Affiliate departments; $95 for Chairs from non-affiliate departments.
-The registration fee include all conference materials, coffee breaks, and breakfast on Friday.
+Fees for the Chair Conference are $55 for chairs from Department Affiliate departments, $75 for Chairs from non-affiliate departments.
+The registration fee includes all conference materials and coffee breaks (no meals).

 Special Forum for Directors of Graduate Study

 Directors of Graduate Study (DGS) are important leaders in shaping department policies and opportunities for effective graduate programs.
-On Sunday morning, August 18, ASA?s Academic and Professional Affairs Program has planned a series of events for sociologists in the DGS role, focusing on such issues as data trends in graduate education, effective mentoring and professional development, preparing graduate students for the job market, MA programs in sociological practice, and more.
+On Monday morning, August 16, ASA’s Academic and Professional Affairs Program has planned a series of events for sociologists in the DGS role, focusing on such issues as data trends in graduate education, effective mentoring and professional development, preparing graduate students for the job market, MA programs in sociological practice, and more.

 Sessions open only to Directors of Graduate Study require preregistration and fee payment.
 Fees are $30 for DGS from Department Affiliate department, $50 for non-affiliate DGS.
 The registration fee includes continental breakfast and all conference materials.